Topanga Canyon Boulevard/State Route 27 Emergency Repairs

 BACKGROUND

 This stretch of SR-27 was badly damaged from the Jan.
-7, 2025, Palisades Fire and February and March winter storms.
-It closed to the public in January.
+7, 2025, Palisades Fire and winter storms that closely followed in February and March.
+It closed to the public in January while crews stabilized the highway, assessed impacts and cleared debris.
 Limited access to residents and those with passes began in April.
 It reopened to the public on May 23.

 Crews cleared 33,000 cubic yards of mud and debris from the February mudslides.
 To date, all dirt has tested clean.
 This material has been hauled out to farms in Somis and is also being used to replenish state park land impacted by the fire and storms.
 The storm that came in on April 26 brought down more debris, but that has also been cleared.